Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 Temperature and Humidity

-Mandevilla Plant prefers average warmth within the range of 18-300C.
+Mandevilla Plant prefers average warmth of 18-300C.
 Keep it away from cold and hot drafts like windy doors, drafty windows, air conditioning units, hot air vents and others to prevent sudden changes in temperature which may lead to leaf drop and stunted growth.

 Regularly clean the leaves with a damp soft cloth to get rid of dust as well as discourage pest infestations.
 Ensure that there is good air circulation to prevent fungal infestations.